-We are closely monitoring the situation with COVID-19 (Coronavirus).
-At this time, upcoming NAI events will take place as planned.
+We are closely monitoring the situation with COVID-19.
 We will post updates on this website, our Twitter and Facebook feeds, and in emails to registered attendees and members.
 Registered attendees for any event cancelled by NAI will receive a full refund.
 Otherwise, normal cancellation policies are in effect.

-Here are notes regarding specific programs and events:
+Here are notes regarding NAI's programs and events:

-Because of travel and training restrictions from California State Parks, InterpTech has been cancelled.
+Because of travel and training restrictions from California State Parks, InterpTech was conducted online.
+Sessions are available for sale here.

 Interpretive Dialogue Road Trip